Luxury shoemaker Jimmy Choo to expand in China after earnings rise

 LONDON Luxury shoemaker Jimmy Choo (CHOO.L) reported a 7.2 percent rise in annual earnings and said it would continue to grow by expanding its store portfolio in China.

-Reporting its first full-year results since floating on the London Stock Exchange in October, Jimmy Choo said adjusted core earnings (EBITDA) of 50.2 million pounds in 2014 compared to the 46.9 million pounds it made in 2013.
+Reporting its first full-year results since floating on the London Stock Exchange in October, Jimmy Choo said adjusted core earnings (EBITDA) of 50.2 million pounds ($75 million) in 2014 compared to the 46.9 million pounds it made in 2013.
+[ID:nL6N0SC0YA]

 Underlying sales rose 5.7 percent at its retail arm in 2014, in what chief executive Pierre Denis said had been a year of progress for the company.
 He added that there was more to come.